modmore/docs/en/01_Commerce/v1/70_Miscellaneous/Country_Restrictions.md

 To immediately accept or reject all European Union Member States, add the `EU` or `-EU` short-hand respectively.
 At time of writing, the following country codes are considered part of the EU:

 ```
-['BE','BG', 'CZ', 'DK', 'DE', 'EE', 'IE', 'EL', 'ES', 'FR', 'HR', 'IT', 'CY', 'LV', 'LT', 'LU', 'HU', 'MT', 'NL', 'AT', 'PL', 'PT', 'RO', 'SI', 'SK', 'FI', 'SE', 'UK']
+['BE','BG', 'CZ', 'DK', 'DE', 'EE', 'IE', 'ES', 'FR', 'GR', 'HR', 'IT', 'CY',
+'LV', 'LT', 'LU', 'HU', 'MT', 'NL', 'AT', 'PL', 'PT', 'RO', 'SI', 'SK', 'FI', 'SE']
 ```

-Note that if/when the United Kingdom leaves the EU (Brexit) `UK` will no longer be considered part of the EU for this particular short-hand.
-If it is important for your integration that `UK` is always included (or excluded), add it separately like `EU, UK` or `-EU, -UK`.
+Note that releases prior to v1.2.0-rc3 the United Kingdom (`UK`, or `GB` for VAT purposes in the EU) was considered to be part of the European Union.
+That has since been removed following Brexit.
+If it is important for your integration that the United Kingdom is always included (or excluded), add it separately like `EU, UK` or `-EU, -UK` for consistency across releases.

 ## Processing Order